hug-sch/vse-docs/extra-tools/python/useful-scripts.rst

 **************
 Useful scripts
 **************

 The following scripts could best be tested in an adapted workspace.
-(1) From an existing video editing project, switch to the Scripting Workspace (eventually, click on the Add Workspace button in the menu bar) (2) Replace the 3D Editor window (top left) with the Video Sequencer.
+(1) From an existing video editing project, switch to the Scripting Workspace (eventually, click on the Add Workspace button in the menu bar)
+(2) Replace the 3D Editor window (top left) with the Video Sequencer.
 (3) Select an appropriate object (e.g. movie strip) in the sequencer ( See figure 1).
-Working within this workspace is explained in :doc:`<scripting-workspace>`.
+Working within this workspace is explained in :doc:`/extra-tools/python/scripting-workspace`.

 .. figure:: img/adapted-workspace.svg
    :alt: Adapted scripting workspace